tanishkbelwal/Cute-Message/README.md

 # Cute-Message
 I made this to impress my crush.
-She rejected me though.
+She rejected me though but anyways +1 contribution to GitHub.
 Languages used are: JS, CSS, HTML